 The neck and back are complex structures of bone and muscle supported by cartilage, tendons, and ligaments.
 Together, they protect the spinal cord, which transmits mobility functions to the entire body.

 When either is damaged, results can have long-lasting and far-reaching implications for victims and their families.

 If you’ve been in an accident (no matter how severe) it’s always a good idea to see a doctor.
-Neck and back injuries can be illusive.
+Neck and back injuries can be elusive.
 In many cases, these injuries don’t appear until days or weeks after the accident.